elasticio/csv-component-v3/README.md

     }
     ```
     </details>
-*   `Convert Data types` (boolean, optional) - numeric data and boolean data will be converted to their type instead of remaining strings, false by default.
+*   `Convert Data types` (boolean, optional) - Numeric data and boolean data will be converted to their type instead of remaining strings, false by default.

 #### Output Metadata
 - For `Fetch page` and `Emit Batch`: An object with key ***result*** that has an array as its value